Affiliate links on Android Authority may earn us a commission. Learn more.

 - Hit the Apps from Unknown Sources option.
 Some people see this as a toggle; flip it on.

-- Otherwise, select the browser you will be using to download and install your files, such as Silk or Chrome for Kindle Fire.
+- Otherwise, select the browser you will use to download and install your files.
 Alternatively, you can use the Files app or any other file manager app.
+Regardless of your choice, you’ll have to tap on it and then toggle on Allow from this source.

 - Find and download the APK file for the app you want to install.
-You have to get them from a third-party website, so you should be careful.
+You must get them from a third-party website, so you should be careful.
 We like websites like APKMirror for their reputation and security measures, but you should still be careful and stay safe.

 - You can also download your APK file from a PC and transfer it using a USB cable.